Legal and safety considerations for hybrid workers

 By Aaron Schmidt, Esq.

-With more employees working from home due to the recent COVID-19 outbreak, many policyholders have turned to SFM for answers on liability questions concerning the home office.
+With more employees working from home since the pandemic, many policyholders have turned to SFM for answers on liability questions concerning the home office.

 As a starting point, many state courts view the home office as an extension of the workplace.